Villa Isola: Gardens

 Two gardens at different levels surrounded the complex.
 The higher north garden, was a European style garden with a rectangular pond and a statue in the middle.
 Orchard flowers dominated the garden and five black swans were specially imported to garnish the pond.
 A road divided the garden symmetrically to allow cars pass through from and to the garage.
 A half-circled staircase attached to the main building enhanced the symmetrical design of the garden.

 The large south garden occupied most of the complex.
 Circular ornaments filled the south garden, starting from the building by another half-circled staircase.
 There are also similar staircases on the west and the east sides of the building.
 The garden was divided into circular areas whereas the building was positioned at the center of these circles, creating the impression that the building was an integral part of the garden.

+Rumors

+Unverified stories exist that Dominique Willem Berretty was a Japanese spy and the villa was said to be funded by the Japanese secret service.
+It was said that the tennis court was so firmly founded that there could be stationed a field artillery battery.